 Or then again it could be that you’re worn down by the whole process and just want to get it over.
 Whatever the reason, it could be that you’ve reached a point where you feel like giving in and conceding almost anything the seller wants.

-But before you do, consider these 5 deals you shouldn’t make with the seller when buying a house in san bernardino, riverside counties.
+But before you do, consider these 5 deals you shouldn’t make with the seller when buying a house in San Bernardino, Riverside, and San Diego Counties.

-5 Deals You Shouldn’t Make With the Seller When Buying a House in san bernardino, riverside counties
+5 Deals You Shouldn’t Make With the Seller When Buying a House in San Bernardino, Riverside, and San Diego Counties

 1. Paying Too Much for Desired Features